Developer(s) – Nintendo EAD No 2 & Monolith Soft

 Gameplay – 6.5/10

 I found that it did take some time for me to properly get into this game and enjoy it for what it was.
-I don’t think too much of games which leave players next to no idea of where to begin; indeed, I’ve had that problem with Minecraft as well as Terraria.
+I don’t know of too many games that leave players next to no idea of where to begin; indeed, I’ve had that problem with Minecraft as well as Terraria.
 But once I did get into it, I found it to be fairly enjoyable.
 In particular, I like the side quest involving digging up fossils from the ground and donating them to the local museum.
 It’s also pretty satisfying to catch fish and insects and raise as much money as possible; as well as gaining additional side quests from other NPCs throughout the game in the process whilst talking to them.
 The fact that players can also visit other player’s towns also offers even more in terms of gameplay I find, since it presents a very huge open world in that respect.

 Controls – 10/10

 In my opinion, the fact that Nintendo has incorporated such a control scheme is not just this game, but in the whole Animal Crossing franchise, would suggest to me that they would never have had any kind of problem in terms of controls, as the same control scheme had been employed in so many other Nintendo games over the years, including Pokémon and EarthBound.
 And from what I can dissect, there are no problems.

 Lifespan – 10/10